UNDERGRADUATE

 Major Requirements: 42 hours of English Literature major courses, 9 hours of which are concentrated on creative writing.

-View and download the full (PDF).
+View the full (PDF).

 A few examples of Creative Writing electives within the Literature major have included: